chrfrantz/NetLogo-Extension-DBSCAN/res/README.txt

-This archive contains the DBSCAN Extension for NetLogo, v0.4 (08.06.2019).
+This archive contains the DBSCAN Extension for NetLogo, v0.5 (06.06.2025).

+Note that this version (v0.5) is compiled for Netlogo 7.
+Please find older versions in the corresponding git repository branch.

 Key features:
 - Density-based clustering of turtles and patches by location and variables